Roxerg/collagerator/README.md

 1. In the new app, create a bot using the bot menu in the sidebar.
 1. Copy the bot token and store it in the `DISCORD_TOKEN` variable as with the `LASTFM_API_KEY` above.
-1. Go to the OAuth2 menu in the sidebar
+1. Go to the OAuth2 menu (URL Generator submenu) in the sidebar
 1. Scroll down to the Scopes table and select _bot_ and _applications.commands_.
 1. In the Bot Permissions table, tick the _Send Messages_, _Read Message
-   History_ and _Use Slash Commands_ boxes.
+   History_, _Attach Files_ and _Use Slash Commands_ boxes.
 1. Visit the generated link at the bottom of the Scopes table and invite the bot to join the servers (guilds) you want it in.
   1. **NOTE**: You can only add the bot to servers that you have permission